thepeted/basic-example-JWT-passport-express/README.md

 # Simple JWT example with express and passport.js

-A very basic implementation of using [Passport](http://www.passportjs.org/) and [Express](https://expressjs.com/), demoing a client being issued a JSON Web Token (JWT) and then using the token to access otherwise protected resources.
+A very basic implementation of [Passport](http://www.passportjs.org/) and [Express](https://expressjs.com/), with a client being issued a JSON Web Token (JWT) and then using the token to access otherwise protected resources.

-Note that resource.js is an entirely seperate application to `main.js`, however it will accept the JWT provided by `main.js` because it has been signed using the same `secretOrKey` option.
+Note that `resource.js` is an entirely seperate application to `main.js`, however it will accept the JWT provided by `main.js` because it has been signed using the same `secretOrKey` option.

 ## Requirements